What is this subject about?

-Assessment is by written examination only.
-There are three exams at the end of the second year.
-Exams comprise data response questions, extended open-response questions and essays.
+Assessment is by three written exam papers.
+Exams are comprised of data response questions, extended open-response questions and essays.

 You will need good written skills for essay writing and a genuine interest in business news.
 Strong numerical skills and the desire to learn how to calculate, interpret and use data is essential.
 You will develop a range of invaluable skills including case study and data analysis, problem-solving and logical reasoning.
 Above all Business encourages you to develop mature and rational decision-making skills.